Reference

 Lets you invoke an Evervault Function with a given payload.

-Additional options for running the function.
+Payload for the function.

 Response